Quickstart: Deploy your first container app using the Azure portal

 Setting Value Name Enter my-container-apps-logs.

-The Location field is pre-filled with Canada Central for you.
+The Location field is pre-filled with Central US for you.

 - Select the Create button at the bottom of the Create Container App Environment page.